Solvay process: Chemistry

-The actual implementation of this global, overall reaction is intricate.
+The actual implementation of this global overall reaction is multi-staged and cyclical, involving the reuse of ammonia and carbon dioxide produced in later stages as inputs into earlier steps.
 A simplified description can be given using the four different, interacting chemical reactions illustrated in the figure.

 In the first step in the process, carbon dioxide (CO_{2}) passes through a concentrated aqueous solution of sodium chloride (table salt, NaCl) and ammonia (NH_{3}).